roob-p/SkipUacTask-PlayniteExtension/docs/README.md

 ## Troubleshooting and Configuration:

-- Some games require to be started with a delay to ensure that the client has been fully started.
-If you launch a game and get `"The SkipUacTask window has been closed"`, change the `$client_wait` variable to a value like 5 (this is the value I set for GTAV for Epic).
-You can adjust it per game on game's action script, or globally.
+- Some games require to being started with a delay to ensure that the client has been fully started.
+If you launch a game and get `"The SkipUacTask window has been closed"`, set the `$client_wait` variable to a value like 5 (this is the value I set for GTAV for Epic).
+You can adjust it per game in the game's action script, or globally.
-- Some games (so far, I've only noticed this with Ubisoft Connect and Splinter Cell Conviction) will terminate game's exe and relaunch it, so `Batkiller` will close the SkipUacTask window and you'll return to Playnite.
+- With some games (so far, I've only noticed this with Ubisoft Connect and Splinter Cell Conviction) the launcher will terminate game's exe and relaunch it, so `Batkiller` will close the SkipUacTask window and you'll return to Playnite.
 In these cases you need to set the `$wait_exe` variable to a higher value such as 15 or 20 (seconds), so when a game's process will be terminated `Batkiller` will wait for the game's process for the defined amount of time.
-The variable (available only on client-managed games) does not delay the game starts, but will delay the return to Playnite once the games is closed.
+The variable (available only on client-managed games) does not delay the game start, but will delay the return to Playnite once the game is closed.
 The default value is 3 seconds.
 You can edit it in game's action script or alter globally editing the extension and reloading it.
-- You can edit these variables:
+- Other than these, you can edit the following variables:
   - `$global:directory` Contains the path where all task and runfiles are stored.
-  - `$global:newaction_actionstart` This variable defines the behaviour of the mew SkipUacTask action created.
+  - `$global:newaction_actionstart` Defines the behaviour of the mew SkipUacTask action created.
 If $True the new action is set like IsPlay, which means that the new can starts the game.
-  - `$global:oldaction_actionstart` This variable defines the behaviour of the previous top action.
+  - `$global:oldaction_actionstart` Defines the behaviour of the previous top action.
 If $False IsPlay is turned off.
 If $True the setting will not be changed.
+ - `$global:lnkstyle` defines the behavior of SkipUacTask when a .lnk file is defined in the action's path.
+When lnkstyle is set to 2, the .lnk file will be maintained, so the Task Scheduler task will launch the .lnk file directly.
+When lnkstyle is set to 1, SkipUacTask retrieves the target of the .lnk file, so the Task Scheduler task will launch the pointed executable along with its parameters.

 ## Warning:
 This extension comes with no warranties.
-Please, read the instructions and be aware that to make this extension work, it involves a bit of a workaround.
+Please read the instructions and be aware that, in order to make this extension work, I had to find some workarounds.
 Some features may not work, there could be bugs, and other issues.
 Please, be cautios when you're downloading a game.
 In my tests, the client resumes from where it leff off, but I can't bee sure about all the cases.

 ## Notes:
-- Tell me if you would you like to have a new feature or the support for an other launcher.
-Feel free to report bugs or problems.
+- Feel free to report bugs or problems, and let me know if you'd like a new feature or support for another launcher..
 - In future I may add support for other launchers.
 I haven't try Bethesda, Indiegala, Xbox Game and Xbox Game Pass.
 - If you start Steam games with parameters, Steam will ask you if you want to run the game with those parameters.
 Therefore, I have disabled the arguments for Steam (I've left comments).
 - From what I've observed, GOG launcher has a service that ensures to execute things with elevated privileges when needed, so SkipUacTask will not affect GOG's games.